andrey-sys/Myfitnesspal/ReadMe.md

    Also, there is one major problem with Android architecture,
     this term has no canonical definition.
-Therefore I will try to involve it to project like any other parts of code with common and separate classes.
+Therefore I will try to involve it to project like any other parts of code with common classes of Page Objects.
 ## Tools

  ***